OSU-Sustainability-Office/automated-jobs/README.md

   - `node check-acq.js`
 - **PacificPower** (Deployed): Retrieves energy data for several meters from Pacific Power website.
 Emails alerts integrated for new meters and failed uploads.
   - `node readPP.js`
+- **refresh-osm** (Deployed): Retrieves building outline data in GeoJSON format from the Overpass API (OpenStreetMap) and stores it in the buildings table of the database.
+Used primarily for rendering building outlines on the map.

 ## Deprecated